Trusts, Estates & Inheritances

 Sale type: Auction

-This beautiful example of a late, Wayne Thiebaud checks many of the boxes of exactly what you want in a work from the artist.
-At the time it was offered it there was a large gap between early works from the 60s and a painting like this from the 1990s, even though the subject matter in this case was nearly identical to many of the tropes Thiebaud worked with decades earlier—food as a proxy for nostalgic American culture.
-Strategically, the focus was to emphasize the strengths and rarity of this picture—the late owner’s friendship and correspondence with the artist, the rarity and desirability of the subject matter (ie. the small number of cake paintings is existence), the fame of the family that owned it, and giving it aggressive pricing so it would not undersell.
+Camellia Cake (1995) is beautiful example of a late Wayne Thiebaud painting which checks many of the boxes of exactly what you want in a work from this artist.
+At the time it was offered, there was a large gap between early works from the 60s and a painting like this from the 1990s, even though the subject matter—cakes, pies, and other sweets—is nearly identical.
+Strategically, the focus was to emphasize the strengths and rarity of this particular picture—the late owner’s friendship and correspondence with the artist, the rarity and desirability of the subject matter (ie. the small number of cake paintings is existence), the fame of the family that owned it, and aggressive pricing so it would not undersell.
+It was sold successfully for $823,500 including the auction premium.

 Wayne Thiebaud (1920-2021)